Your body is beautiful right now, no matter what. Do you believe that? If you are like a lot of people, you probably don’t.

 If you enjoyed this post, please consider sharing on social media.

-If you enjoyed reading this post, you might enjoy reading about the HAES community.
+If you enjoyed reading this post, you might enjoy reading about Health at Every Size

 You might also like these posts: